"Dec. 6, 2012 -- Women now have one more reason to eat their fruits and veggies.

 - TYKERB has been reported to decrease left ventricular ejection fraction which may result in shortness of breath, palpitations, and/or fatigue.
 Patients should inform their physician if they develop these symptoms while taking TYKERB.

 - TYKERB often causes diarrhea which may be severe in some cases.
-Patients should be told how to manage and/or prevent diarrhea and to inform their physician if severe diarrhea occurs during treatment with TYKERB.
+Patients should be told how to manage and/or prevent diarrhea and to inform their physician immediately if there is any change in bowel patterns or severe diarrhea occurs during treatment with TYKERB.

 - TYKERB may interact with many drugs; therefore, patients should be advised to report to their healthcare provider the use of any other prescription or nonprescription medication or herbal products.